 As much as it can feel like such a big goal (and it is), I encourage that you start by reading Hold Me Tight: Seven Conversations for a Lifetime of Love by Dr. Sue Johnson.
 My Private Couples Retreats and “Hold Me Tight Workshops®” for couples are based on this book.
 I believe in its effectiveness and helpfulness.
 Another book that many of my couples have found helpful is The 5 Love Languages: The Secret to Love that Lasts by Gary Chapman.

-Start Improving Your Relationship Today
+Start Improving Your Relationship Today with a Private Couples Intensive or a Couples Workshop

 As much as it’s great to have a goal for the year, you might be feeling like your relationship is broken now and even be considering giving up on your marriage or relationship.
 As discouraging as you may feel, there is hope for your relationship.